-AB 131: Allows eligible AB 540/AB 2000/SB 68 students to apply for and receive several types of state financial aid programs, such as the California College Promise Grant (CCPG, formerly known as the Board of Governors’ Fee Waiver - BOGW) and Cal Grant, at California public colleges and universities
+Allows eligible AB 540/AB 2000/SB 68 students to apply for and receive institutional and state financial aid programs at California public colleges and universities

 The CA Dream Act Application is available to undocumented students (including DACA recipients), U-Visa holders, and TPS individuals.
 U.S. Citizens, Permanent Residents, T-Visa holders, and eligible Non-Citizens must submit the Free Application for Federal Student Aid (FAFSA).